 or nominated official will indicate that there is one lap to go.
 Once the safety vehicle leaves the

-circuit, all karts must remain in single file and may only resume racing once your kart has crossed
+circuit, all karts must remain in single file and may only resume racing once their kart has crossed

 the start line.
 Minimum penalty for Infringement: Stop/go penalty.